-7-5: The committee recommends that public health agencies and other health sector organizations build internal capacity to effectively engage community development partners and to coordinate activities that address the social and economic determinants of health.
-They should also play a convening or supporting role with local community coalitions to advance health equity.
+- Health sector organizations should build internal capacity to effectively engage community development partners and to coordinate activities that address the social and economic determinants of health. - Play a convening or supporting role with local community coalitions to advance health equity.